isaacbrodsky/duckdb-zipfs/README.md

 extension is based) does.
 As such, operations which require the central directory (index) of the zip file, such as globbing files, must reread the central directory multiple times, once for the glob and once for each file to open.

+The selected file will be read entirely into memory, not streamed.
+Therefore it cannot be used to read files which are larger than memory when uncompressed.

 # Development

 First, install vcpkg to `vcpkg`: